BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 # Introduction:

-Time series Data forms the most paramount part of the quantitative analysis.
-Today, with the huge amount of data avilable online as well as technological advancement, we can analyze large scale data with recurrent neural network easily.
-Most importantly, this neural network predicts the future movement of the index and acheives a reasonably well result (0.01RMSE on Test set data).
+Time-series Data forms the most paramount part of the quantitative analysis.
+Today, with the huge amount of data available online as well as technological advancement, we can analyze large scale data with recurrent neural network easily.
+Most importantly, this neural network predicts the future movement of the index and achieves a reasonably well result (0.01RMSE on Test set data).
 In this example, we will predict the SP500.

 # Content:

-This script can download the data of indexes from online provider, form a pandas DataFrame that contains open, high, low, close and is compatitble with the TensorFlow library and Keras.
-Finally apply a neural network to it.
-Finally, a visualized graph will be presented to compare the accuracy of it.
+This script downloads the data of stock or indexes from the online provider, form a pandas DataFrame that contains open, high, low, close and is compatible with the TensorFlow library and Keras.
+Finally, apply a neural network to it.
+Finally, a visualized graph will be presented to compare the accuracy of it.t.

 # Result:
 Lastest LSTM result (Version3):